dj-stacker/EarthLight-Magazine---Latest-Django--Data-Persistence-/README.md

 About This Site
 This website was created instantly by a single bash file.
+If you have never run this file before, you must replace YOURUSERNAME in all of the paths with your actual username.
+Also, create the folder "~/betterLive' and run this file from inside that folder in your Terminal window. log on to Terminal and enter cd ~ at the prompt.
+You should be in your username root folder, the one which you must replace YOURUSERNAME with this folder's name. do mkdir betterLive in terminal, do cd betterLive do chmod +x filename.sh do
+./filename.sh
+use the filename you named this file when you copied it or downloaded it.

 Django powers this site, it has data persistance from external backups.